Saamida: Production

 VC Vadivudayan made his directorial debut with this film.
+The film was earlier planned by Vadivudayan in 2005 with Murali as Arakkan.
 The film was entirely shot at Kasi.
 Pondy Ravi who earlier played supporting and negative roles made his debut as lead actor with this film.

 Music

 The film music was composed by debutant Indrajith ET.
 The soundtrack was released on 14 October 2008 by director A.R.Murugadoss.
 Behindwoods wrote "The album does leave you a little melancholic after you listen to it.
 There are no original music bits to add charm or lighten the mood".
 Songs: